Always knowing when to

 - Cut melons will usually last about three days in the fridge.

-- If you have some ripe melon aren’t able to use it right away, cut or dice it into small pieces and freeze them.
+- If you have some ripe melons and aren’t able to use them right away, cut or dice them into small pieces and freeze them.

 Are melons easy to grow?